Sabians: Contemporary Sabians

-Today in Iraq and Iran, the Sabians are those that follow the teachings of John the Baptist.
+Today in Iraq and Iran, the Sabians are those that claim to follow the teachings of John the Baptist.
 They are Mandaean Sabians.
-They have been vulnerable to violence since the 2003 invasion of Iraq and numbered fewer than 5,000 in 2007.
+They have been vulnerable to violence since the 2003 American invasion of Iraq and numbered fewer than 5,000 in Iraq in 2007.
 Before the invasion, the highest concentrations of Mandaeans were in Amarah, Nasiriyah and Basra.
 Besides these southern regions and Ahvaz in Iran, large numbers of Mandaeans were found in Baghdad, giving them easy access to the Tigris River.
 Today, they primarily live around Baghdad, where the high priest resides who conducts services and baptisms.
 Some have moved from Baghdad to Kurdistan where it is safer.